tugcekarakuss/frontend-projects-collection/README.md

 <br><br>
 This repository contains small-scale projects I have created to reinforce what I have learned during my frontend development journey.
 Each project has been developed using core technologies such as HTML, CSS, and JavaScript.
 Some projects also utilize additional frameworks and libraries.

-Some projects include user interface designs created in Figma.
-You can access these designs via the provided links.
+Some projects include Figma UI designs used for development or practice purposes.
+You can access them via the provided links.

 ---